olinrobotics/gravl/scripts/README.md

 the circle driving script by running the command `circle_drive.py`.
 Make sure that Kubo is set up and running by following the instructions on the homepage of the Github GRAVL wiki.

+### `const_ve-_tf.py`
+Assumes Kubo is driving straight at a constant, pre-set velocity and publishes the respective transforms. to run, edit `localization.launch` in the gravl/launch folder and un-comment the line that calls the const_vel_tf node, then run the launch file.
+`roslaunch gravl localization.launch`

 ### `test_pointgrey.py`
 Displays raw imagery from a pointgrey camera publishing through ROS.
 To run, first setup a pointgrey camera such that it is publishing over ROS by looking at this wiki page: ([link](https://github.com/olinrobotics/gravl/wiki/Kubo:-Cameras))  Then,